AviatrixSystems/Docs/HowTos/Migration_From_Marketplace.rst

   Deleting your HA configuration is crucial.
 If you do not delete your HA configuration before migration, the backup configuration may become corrupted, and the migration may fail.

-* If you are using SAML login for either the Controller login (Settings/Controller/SAMLLogin) and/or for openvpn authentication (OpenVPN/Advanced/SAML), please make sure that the endpoints configured on the Controller and the SAML applications in the IdP match exactly.
+* If you are using SAML login for either the Controller login (Settings/Controller/SAMLLogin) and/or for Openvpn authentication (OpenVPN/Advanced/SAML), please make sure that the endpoints configured on the Controller and the SAML applications in the IdP match exactly.
 * Do not add any new configurations to your old Controller before migrating, as those updates may be lost in the migration process.

 Prerequisites for CoPilot Users